karlpilkington/misc/entropy/README.txt

   % ls -l /tmp/y.bz2
   -rw-r--r-- 1 thanson thanson 118 2011-06-15 18:56 /tmp/y.bz2

-So it's reduced the file from size 1000 bytes to 118 bytes.
-That's still twice as large we think the best compression can acheive.
+So it reduced the file from 1000 bytes to 118 bytes.
+That's still twice as large we think the best compression can achieve.
 Let's see if increasing the stream size allows bzip2 to more closely approach the entropic limit:

 Change the Perl program to generate 1,000,000 y/n bytes, run, and compare: